 What is magical realism?
-Imagine you’re putting dinner in the oven, but when you open the door, you find it frosted over and occupied by tiny skiers.
-Alternately, imagine a woman discovers she can cry fabric (instead of water), so she starts a sewing business where she knots her tears into dresses.
+Imagine a woman discovers she can cry fabric (instead of water), so she starts a clothing business where she knots her tears into dresses.

 This odd blending of the magical and the mundane constitutes the elements of magical realism, a wonderful genre for writers of all paths.
 Magical realism authors populate many of today’s fiction journals, and magical realism books have recently won Pulitzer, Nobel, and Booker Prizes.